 University of Texas, School of Law

-This essay is a series of reflections on the implications of Philip Morris for the tort reform movement.
-I make an effort below to find a middle ground between the positions of the plaintiff and defendant in Philip Morris.
+This essay is a series of reflections on the implications of Philip Morris for the tort reform movement, a movement for which I share considerable sympathy.
+First, I offer an ideal approach to punitive damages-based on my amicus brief in Philip Morris-and apply that approach to the case.
+I make an effort to find a middle ground between the positions of the plaintiff and defendant because, in any case that reaches the Supreme Court, one will find persuasive arguments to be made on both sides.
 That middle ground involves largely returning to the Supreme Court's pre-Gore treatment of punitive damages and introducing new procedural devices for defendants to challenge awards.
-I close with a few observations on the implications of this case law for pain and suffering awards.
+Second, I examine some of the troubling implications of Philip Morris, such as the possibility that class actions are unconstitutional under its theory of due process.
+Finally, I close with a few observations on the implications of this case law for pain and suffering awards.
+The likely eventual outcome of decisions such as Philip Morris and State Farm will be a constitutionally-based requirement for the scheduling of pain and suffering awards.

 The Review of Litigation